 3 DAY LAB FEE INCLUDED 

 Expert Help Readily Available

-When you purchase a kit from us you get access to a dedicated support line for any questions or advice
+When you purchase a kit from us you get access to a dedicated customer service & support line for any questions or advice

 INSTANT SMS Results